 Michael A. Kaufmann, MD, FACEP, FAEMS

-St. Vincent Physician among First in the Country To Receive Board Certification in Emergency Medical Services
+Physician among First in the Country To Receive Board Certification in Emergency Medical Services

-INDIANAPOLIS – Michael A. Kaufmann, MD, FACEP is one of the first physicians in the country to be Board Certified in Emergency Medical Services (EMS) by the American Board of Medical Specialties.
+INDIANAPOLIS – Michael A. Kaufmann, MD, FACEP was one of the first physicians in the country to be Board Certified in Emergency Medical Services (EMS) by the American Board of Medical Specialties.
 EMS is defined as a medical subspecialty that encompasses pre-hospital emergency patient care, including initial patient stabilization, treatment, and transportation in specially equipped ambulances or helicopters to hospitals.
 The American Board of Emergency Medicine (ABEM) announced in late September that the subspecialty of Emergency Medical Services (EMS) was approved by the American Board of Medical Specialties (ABMS).

 “The purpose of subspecialty certification in EMS is to standardize physician training and qualifications for EMS practice, to improve patient safety and enhance the quality of emergency medical care provided to patients in the prehospital environment, and to facilitate further integration of prehospital patient treatment into the continuum of patient care.
 We are pleased that EMS has been recognized by ABMS as a clinical discipline that extends emergency care to the acutely ill and injured patient in the prehospital venue,” stated Mark T. Steele, M.D., ABEM President.

-EMS becomes the sixth subspecialty available to ABEM diplomates along with Medical Toxicology, Pediatric Emergency Medicine, Sports Medicine, Undersea and Hyperbaric Medicine, and Hospice and Palliative Medicine.
+EMS became the sixth subspecialty available to ABEM diplomates along with Medical Toxicology, Pediatric Emergency Medicine, Sports Medicine, Undersea and Hyperbaric Medicine, and Hospice and Palliative Medicine.
 The development of EMS as a subspecialty has been discussed for many years but it was through the concerted efforts of the National Association of EMS Physicians, the American College of Emergency Physicians, the Society for Academic Emergency Medicine, and ABEM that certification in the subspecialty was approved.

 As part of their clinical practice, EMS physicians are responsible for medical oversight of the whole EMS team.
 EMS physician practice combines direct patient care in the field with supervisory and other functions that ensure an effectively functioning response system.
 This includes daily direct medical decision-making and control of care provided by EMS personnel.
 Some examples of this include verbal medical treatment orders based on clinical information provided by allied health personnel, transport modality and destination appropriate patient care decisions, developing and deploying written patient treatment guidelines for the EMS team, and ensuring procedural competency training of allied health personnel.
 EMS physicians also lead quality management activities relating to medical care delivered by the entire EMS system.